 If work-related driving exceeds 30,000 kilometres during the calendar year, or if the employee constantly switches from one vehicle to another, as described in § 17, paragraph 3, the basic value of the benefit is 80 per cent of the basic value under § 17 and § 18 above.

 Any automotive accessories are included in the valuation except the usual winter tires and a car telephone.
 A car telephone, if installed, is valued similarly as a mobile-phone benefit.

-The value of accessories is added to the car´s replacement price insofar as their value exceeds €850.00.
-However, if any rebate granted to the employer on the accessories exceeds the ordinary cash rebate or the equivalent, the value of the accessories should be equated with their usual recommended retail price.
+The value of accessories is added to the car's replacement price insofar as their value exceeds €850.00.
+However, if any rebate granted to the employer on the accessories exceeds the ordinary cash rebate or the equivalent, the value of the accessories should be equated with their usual recommended retail prices.

 If the employer pays all the expenses, the benefit is an Unlimited benefit (Vapaa autoetu / Fri bilförmån).
 If the employee at least pays for the fuel, it is a Limited benefit (Auton käyttöetu / Förmån att använda bil).

 If the employee pays back an amount of money to the employer, this amount should be subtracted from the taxable value of the unlimited or limited company car benefit.